Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 III.
 RAM Requirements for Minecraft PC Build

-And in all honestly, for running the vanilla game, 8GB of DDR4 RAM is an overkill for a Minecraft gaming PC.
+And honestly, 8GB of DDR4 RAM is overkill for running the vanilla game for a Minecraft gaming PC.

-In fact, for vanilla game even 4 GB of DDR 4 RAM for your PC should more than suffice especially if you have a dedicated graphics card (Given than 2 GB are allocated to the game and 2 GB DDR4 are left for the system).
+In fact, for vanilla games, even 4 GB of DDR 4 RAM for your PC should more than suffice, especially if you have a dedicated graphics card (Given that 2 GB are allocated to the game and 2 GB DDR4 are left for the system).

-More RAM would be needed depending particularly upon the Modpacks you have installed and also on your your graphics settings and the size of the textures.
+More RAM would be needed depending on the Modpacks you have installed, your graphics settings, and the textures’ size.

-So if you have hundreds of mods installed or if you have mods with high quality texture, then that may require more RAM.
+So if you have hundreds of mods installed or mods with high-quality texture, that may require more RAM.

-More RAM may also be needed if you are running plenty of background softwares such as screen recording software or if you are hosting a server with a lot of players.
+More RAM may also be needed if you are running plenty of background software, such as screen recording software, or if you are hosting a server with a lot of players.

 Does Adding More RAM Improve Minecraft Performance?